thomashusebo/inf219-visualize-2d-sensor-data/README.md

 ## About the project
 An ongoing collaboration between Department of Physics and Technology, Department of Earth Science, and Department of Mathematics at UiB are currently working on creating the second iteration of a fluid-flow-rig.
-The fluid-flow-rig is a physical tank used to study fluid flow and convection patterns, mainly focusing on CO2 storage in geological reservoirs.
+The fluid-flow-rig is a physical tank used to study fluid flow and convection patterns.

 Sensors will be placed on the fluid-flow-rig, providing real-time resistivity readings.
 Because of the number of sensors, frequency of data, and duration per intended fluid-flow-rig project, a visualization of the data is very